ctavispost/personalPortfolio/project04.md

 <div class="projLimitWidth" markdown="1">
 <h1 class="centerGrid" markdown="1">[findthemasks.com](https://findthemasks.com)</h1>

+findthemasks.com shares ways to donate protective equipment to hospitals.
+The spread of COVID-19 has caused shortages of masks, gloves, face-shields, and other gear healthcare workers need.
+By curating information from thousands of hospitals across the US, Canada, and Europe, findthemasks can help people find what, where, and how to donate in ways that can help protect us all.

 <section markdown="1">
 <details aria-expanded="true/false" tabindex="0" role="button" class="smallerBreak screenOnly">
 <summary>Role: UX, information architecture, CSS</summary>
 <div>
+Working with the product owner and devops lead, I designed the HTML and CSS information architecture and styling for the site launch, and assisted with subsequent testing and improvements.
 </div>
 </details>